acrolinx/acrolinx-coding-guidance/topics/configuration.md

 # Authentication and Server Configuration

-## Server Address
+## Acrolinx URL

 Typically one of the Acrolinx Sidebar SDK will take care to configure the Acrolinx URL.
-In some situations it might make sense that the server address is prepopulated in different ways:
+In some situations it might make sense that the Acrolinx URL is prepopulated in different ways:

-1. A CMS the administrator configures the server address for all users.
+1. A CMS the administrator configures the Acrolinx URL for all users.
-   In this case, make sure that the server address is validated properly.
+   In this case, make sure that the Acrolinx URL is validated properly.
    A good way to validate an Acrolinx Platform is to check if `<SERVER:PORT>/sidebar/v14/index.html` is present and contains a `meta` with the name `sidebar-version` like: `<meta name="sidebar-version" content="14.5.0">`.
    Keep in mind that the version differs in each Acrolinx Platform version.
-2. The integration is internally developed and only for your company: the server address can be hard-coded.
+2. The integration is internally developed and only for your company: the Acrolinx URL can be hard-coded.
 3. A web server delivers the integration.
 The web server also acts as proxy to the Acrolinx Platform.
-   In this case, a relative server address can be used, and the server configuration is done at server side.
+   In this case, a relative Acrolinx URL can be used, and the server configuration is done at server side.
 4. A software distribution system rolls out the integration.
-   In this case, the server address might be set by the roll-out mechanism.
+   In this case, the Acrolinx URL might be set by the roll-out mechanism.

 ## Authentication